 Forbearance is not an IFRS term, but relates to arrangements with clients which imply modifications to existing terms and conditions due to financial difficulties of the client.
 Financial difficulties include, among others, prospects of bankruptcy or central bank intervention.
 Forbearance must include concessions to the borrower such as release of securities or changes in payment covenants that implies giving away payment rights.
 Forbearance measures do not necessarily lead to changes in contractual cash flows

-Theoretically, modification of contractual cash flows or terms and conditions, does not necessarily apply to clients in financial difficulties or due to potential higher credit risk, however at the Fund, a modification of the contractual terms is usually initiated when financial difficulty occurs or is expected.
+Theoretically modification of contractual cash flows or terms and conditions, does not necessarily apply to clients in financial difficulties or performed due to potential higher credit risk.
+However for the Fund, a modification of the contractual terms is usually initiated when financial difficulty occurs or is expected.
 Therefore only in exceptional cases, changes in modifications of contractual terms not following from credit risk related triggers, will not lead to forbearance e.g. in case of an environmental covenant breach.
 For the Fund, generally modifications will follow from financial difficulties of the borrower and will be classified as forborne assets.

 Derivative financial instruments are initially recognized at fair value on the date the Fund enters into a derivative contract and are subsequently remeasured at its fair value.
 Changes in the fair value of these derivative instruments are recognized immediately in profit and loss.
 All derivatives are carried as assets when fair value is positive and as liabilities when fair value is negative.

 Part of the derivatives related to the asset portfolio concerns derivatives that are embedded in other financial instruments.
 Such combinations are known as hybrid instruments and arise predominantly from providing mezzanine loans and equity investments.